cjdbarlow/bedside-notebook/disease/immune/anaphylaxis.md

 		Leading symptom in life-threatening reactions.
 			* Present in 50%
 			* First symptom in ~20%
-		* Capnographic changes will be evident in ~30%
+		* Capnograph changes will be evident in ~30%
 	* GIT
 		* Nausea
 		* Vomiting